 The first two bytes of the IP address are set by the Master Control Processor.

-Changing the IP requires logging in to the card's Linux environment and editing a configuration file.
+Changing the IP on Apollo or Artemis requires logging in to the card's Linux environment and editing a configuration file.
 This should only be carried out by competent technicians.
 Please contact our Customer Support team for guidance on IP address changing if required.